dejan2609/harshadranganathan.github.io/_posts/2021-08-09-externalized-app-configuration-approach-comparison.md

 comments: true
 ---

+We compare three approaches to externalize application configuration.

+[1] Spring Cloud Config Server - provides server-side and client-side support for externalized configuration in a distributed system
+[2] Kubernetes ConfigMaps - API object that lets you store configuration for other objects to use [3] AWS App Config - supports controlled deployments to applications of any size and includes built-in validation checks and monitoring

 | |Spring Cloud Config Server |Kubernetes ConfigMaps |AWS App Config|
 |---|---|---|---|
 |Config Format |	Plain text, yml, properties, json |	Configuration files, property keys |* YAML, JSON, or text documents in the AWS AppConfig hosted configuration store<br/><br/>* Objects in an Amazon Simple Storage Service (Amazon S3) bucket<br/><br/>* Documents in the Systems Manager document store<br/><br/>* Parameters in Parameter Store |